rustyabbott/react-myreads/README.md

 # MyReads Project Overview

-This application was created with ReactJS
+This application was created with ReactJS for the Grow with Google / Udacity Front-End Web Developer program.
+The app allows users to search for books and move them between three different shelves.

 ## Instructions